BorgwardtLab/proteinshake/docs/readthedocs/source/notes/quickstart.rst

   proteins = RCSBDataset(root="./data").to_point(size=10).torch()

-The above line takes a dataset with proteins from the RCSB PDB Databank and transforms them to graphs with 5 neighbors.
-They are then loaded into a pytorch geometric dataset (make sure you have pytorch-geometric installed for this to work).
+The above line takes a dataset with proteins from the RCSB PDB Databank and transforms them to point clouds.
+They are then loaded into a pytorch dataset (make sure you have pytorch installed for this to work).

 Some other examples: